Full Data Workflow

 ordering the pairs and creating the derived variables, ensuring that the

 data is ready for analysis.
-When using discord_data()
+When using discord_data(), you

 will need to specify the outcome variable, predictor variables, and the